 May 23rd 2018

-Thank you Shari McDaid and all at Mental Health Reform for inviting to the Oireachtas tomorrow.
+Thank you Shari McDaid and all at Mental Health Reform for inviting me to the Oireachtas tomorrow (cancelled at short notice and never re-arranged).
 I have been writing as an activist about the inadequacies in provision in both dignity, care and attention of people who are diagnosed as mentally ill.
 I take this opportunity to return to the essays/dissertations I would have written while studying at Trinity College Dublin as a mature student, using whatever opportunity given to me to write about my personal experience and expectations regarding mental health provision:-

 A brief outline from Mental Health Reform http://www.mentalhealthreform.ie/